-- 3.2 Its FTE staff numbers have grown by 43% from 3,106 in 2013 to 4,443 in 2022 and these jobs are on average paid significantly higher than the rest of the York economy.
+- 3.2 Its FTE staff numbers have grown by 43% from 3,106 in 2013 to 4,443 in 2022.
+These jobs are on average paid significantly higher than the rest of the York economy.
 Indirect employment generation is also a feature of the growth of the University as a result of its supplier spend in York, student spend in the local area and other local multiplier impacts.
-In addition, the expansion of the University has increased the number of graduates available for local economy and the scale and number of potential research and other collaborations between the University and local businesses. - 3.3 Appended is a report by Nicol Economics outlining the substantial growth in the University community of students and staff and its consequent economic role in terms of employment generation.
-Its Table 3 shows the University's current share of all employment in York is 9.3% of FTE employees and 7.9% of all FTE jobs.
-It is one of two employers in the city with over 4000 employees, the other is the NHS. - 3.4 The Council's Economic Development Strategy 2016 includes 8 essential 'to dos' including three where the University has a direct role.
-These are to: - Take practical steps to develop and retain talent in the city - Deliver a local plan supporting a high value economy - Drive real university and research-led growth in key sectors - 3.5 The Council's Covid-19 Recovery and Renewal Strategy includes 5 themes of which three are directly linked to the University: - - Building on York's strengths as an internationally renowned place including work with cultural, heritage and digital/creative industries - Building upon the strengths in the Bio- and Agri-tech sectors - Creating a city-wide network of research and development to harness the capabilities of our educational and research institutions registered park grade II over 60% of its area.
-This, plus listed buildings, the conservation area and mature landscape result in very little development potential other than redevelopment and building on car parks.
-The science park is also fully built out.
-Campus East has a 20 year outline planning permission but, of the 65ha allocated for development, over 80% has been built out since 2007 amounting to 3.5ha per annum.
-Approximately 12ha remains including 1.5ha under construction.
-This equates to, at most, 3-4 years land supply remaining at previous growth rates.
+In addition, the expansion of the University has increased the number of graduates available for the local economy and the scale and number of potential research and other collaborations between the University and the business community. - 3.3 Appended is a report by Nicol Economics outlining the substantial growth in the University community of students and staff and its consequent economic role in terms of employment generation.
+Table 3 shows the University's current share of all employment in York is 9.3% of FTE employees and 7.9% of all FTE jobs.
+It is one of only two employers in the city with over 4000 employees, the other being the NHS. - 3.4 Rates of growth of the various activities on campus vary with the specific type of activity and generation of employment varies with uses.
+One method that clearly illustrates growth rates is land take, be this for new development or redevelopment. - The 68ha Campus West, established in 1964, is effectively built out to capacity based on policy ED2 maximum footprint for buildings and car parks of 23%, and retaining its landscape character, of which over 60% is a registered park grade II.
+These, plus listed buildings, the conservation area and mature landscape result in development potential being restricted in this area to redevelopment and building on car parks.
+The University has major redevelopment projects in planning within these constraints, (see §4.1). - The 9ha science park is also fully built out with the Innovation Centre, the Biocentre, the IT Centre, individual businesses and some academic departments. - Campus East has a 20-year outline planning permission from 2007.
+The 116ha campus has a central area allocated for development of 65ha but, excluding the campus lake, this amounts to 44.4ha.
+Since 2009, a steady build-out has resulted in 10.5ha remaining equating to, at most, a 3-4 years land supply at previous growth rates of 2.6ha/annum.